Whilst there are no laws to say you have to have pet insurance, lots of people decide to get it. But do you really need pet insurance?

 If you have more than one pet, insuring them at the same company can give you a multi-pet discount.
 If you have other insurance with the same company, such as home or car insurance, they may be able to give you a discount.

-Insure your pet as soon as you can.
+If you do decide to insure your pet, do so as soon as you can.
 Although it could be tempting to wait until they are older, if they do become unwell, you will have to disclose this when you do insure them.
 It is also worth remembering that when you take out your policy, most won’t let you claim until after the first fourteen days.
 If your pet becomes unwell during that period, they won’t cover it.

 What if you are on low income?